Should You Snap Up HostGator’s Plans?

 HostGator is a popular hosting provider that aims to make hosting easy and affordable for its users.

-We put it through our rigorous research process to see how well it lived up to its reputation, and it’s safe to say HostGator wowed us, coming in as the second best hosting provider in our rankings, just behind Bluehost.
+We put it through our rigorous research process to see how well it lived up to its reputation, and it’s safe to say HostGator wowed us, coming in as the second best hosting provider in our rankings with an overall score of 4.7 out of 5, just behind Bluehost.

 HostGator offers six different types of hosting, and each hosting type provides three different price plans.
 That’s a lot to choose from – with so many plans, prices, discounts, features, and hosting types on offer, how are you meant to know which one is really best for you?